zulamit/zwallet/docs/account/notes.md

 ![Header](img/IMG_0058.PNG)

-1. Tap to toggle display of Height or Number of Confirmations
+1. Tap to toggle the display of Height or Number of Confirmations
-2. Tap to sort by Date/Time (switches between ascending, descending and unsorted)
+2. Tap to sort by Date/Time (switches between ascending, descending, and unsorted)
 3. Tap to sort by Amount
 4. Larger notes appear in bolder typeface